Optimizing Hypertrophy: The Ultimate Program for Over 40

 What is hypertrophy?

-Hypertrophy refers to the increase in the size of muscle cells, leading to an increase in muscle mass.
-It is a key goal for many individuals in their fitness and strength training programs.
+Hypertrophy is the increase in the size of muscle cells, leading to an overall gain in muscle mass, and is a primary objective in many fitness and strength training programs.

 Why is optimizing hypertrophy important for individuals over 40?